Short story writing isn’t as easy as some people make it look.

 This is a hard one for me, as I tend to be a start at the beginning and move forward story teller.
-But that can be dull unless you’re writing a very short piece of flash fiction, essentially one short scene.
+But apparently I’m dull.
 The advice is to start as close to the end as possible and move forward.
-Okayyy… I’m still learning that one.
+Okayyy… I’m still learning how but getting there.
 Short stories let you play with structure in bite-size pieces, so you can see how it works, or doesn’t.

 FOUR: RESIST THE URGE TO EXPLAIN

 A mantra shared with my novel critique partners, and it’s as important in a novel as it is in a short story.
 Let the reader work!
 They like to feel clever.
 I recently watched a short video which talked about endings (and here’s a subsequent blog post on endings).
 After watching the video, I suggested to a writer friend she cut most of her last paragraph in a story.
 The paragraph explained how what had happened brought the emotionally estranged couple in the story together again.
 The action itself ended with ‘They hugged.’
 To me, those two words told me everything I needed to know.
 She agreed by the way!

 Play with POV, with tense, with style , with themes.
 Mix it up, see what makes you comfortable.
 It might even help you find your ‘voice’ – that elusive thing agents (and readers) cherish.